sudecakmak/Mobile-Programming/README.md

 ## Login App
 The user name and password are entered.
 If entered incorrectly 3 times, the background color will turn red.
 If written correctly, the background color will turn green.
 Remaining rights are indicated by toast.

+## Spinner App
+When user select one of the names in the spinner selected names image displayed in the imagebox.